-FL Dept of Health in Pinellas - Public Health Preparedness Manager
+Florida Department of Health in Pinellas County - Public Health Preparedness Manager

 Public Health Preparedness Surveillance

 Surveillance at the Florida Department of Health in Pinellas County is organized and managed by the Epidemiology and Public Health Preparedness (PHP) programs.
-The goal of these activities is to make sure Pinellas County is aware of issues that may affect the health of the residents and visitors of Pinellas County.
-The sooner the threat to population's health is detected, the better the negative effects may be avoided and the better prepared we all will be to take action against a wide range of emergencies.
+The goal of these activities is to make sure people in Pinellas County are aware of issues that may affect the health of residents and visitors in Pinellas County.
+The sooner a threat to the population's health is detected, the better the chances negative effects could be avoided.
+Being prepared for all hazards increases our abilities to take action against a wide range of emergencies.

-The Key Surveillance Activities below will give you an idea of the breadth and scope of the planning that your health department does in its effort to be fully prepared to assist the residents and visitors of Pinellas County.
+The key surveillance activities gives an overview that your health department does in its effort to be fully prepared to assist the residents and visitors of Pinellas County.

 - A group of symptoms that collectively indicate or characterize a disease, psychological disorder, or other abnormal condition.